Effect of gravitational wave on shadow of a Schwarzschild black hole: Shadows casted by Schwarzschild black hole perturbed by gravitational wave

 \section{Shadows casted by Schwarzschild black hole perturbed by gravitational wave}

-In this section, we will study the shadows of Schwarzschild black hole perturbed by gravitational wave with the backward ray-tracing technique \cite{sw,swo,astro,chaotic,binary,sha18,my,sMN,swo7,mbw}.
-We evolved light rays by solving numerically the null geodesic equations (\ref{cdx})-(\ref{cd3}) from the observer backward in time and can obtain the information carried by each ray.
+In this section, we will study the shadows of Schwarzschild black hole with the gravitational wave (\ref{dg}) through the backward ray-tracing technique \cite{sw,swo,astro,chaotic,binary,sha18,my,sMN,swo7,mbw}.
+We evolved light rays by solving numerically the null geodesic equations (\ref{cdx}-\ref{cd3}) from the observer backward in time.
 The shadow of black hole is composed by the light rays falling down into the horizon of black hole.
-First of all, we assume that a local rest static observer is locally at ($r_{obs}, \theta_{obs}$) in the Boyer-Lindquist coordinates.
-We now define the orthonormal tetrads $\{e_{\hat{t}},e_{\hat{r}},e_{\hat{\theta}},e_{\hat{\phi}}\}$ in the spacetime of the observer can be expanded as a form in the coordinate basis $\{\partial_t,\partial_r,\partial_{\theta},\partial_{\phi} \}$ \cite{sw,swo,astro,chaotic,binary,sha18,my,sMN,swo7,mbw}
+We can find the spactime of Schwarzschild black hole with the gravitational wave is not asymptotically flat under the influence of gravitational perturbation (\ref{dg}).
+The observer can not be set at the spatial infinite.
+In this situation, we introduce orthonormal tetrads for observers located at finite distance, zero-angular-moment-observers (ZAMOs) reference frame \cite{sha2}, which has been used in the study of black hole shadow in de Sitter spacetime \cite{reisit,light,shads}.
+In this way, we assume that the static observer is locally at ($r_{obs}, \theta_{obs}$) in the Boyer-Lindquist coordinates.
+The local observer basis $\{e_{\hat{t}},e_{\hat{r}},e_{\hat{\theta}},e_{\hat{\phi}}\}$ can be expanded as a form in the coordinate basis $\{\partial_t,\partial_r,\partial_{\theta},\partial_{\phi} \}$ \cite{sw,swo,astro,chaotic,binary,sha18,my,sMN,swo7,mbw}